ckeditor/ckeditor5/docs/getting-started/index.md

 ## New to CKEditor&nbsp;5?

-Find out hot to start your adventure with the {@ geatting-started/quick-start Quick Start} guide.
+Find out how to start your adventure with the {@ geatting-started/quick-start Quick Start} guide.

 ## Migrating from CKEditor&nbsp;4?